 Gaussian QM Torsion Scan Tutorial¶

-In this Floe, a torsion is selected with the Orion Sketcher.
-A force field torsion scan is generated with the Szybki Toolkit.
-Then, a QM single point energy or geometry optimization is performed with the specified torsion constrained.
-A Floe Report is generated to illustrate the scanned torsions.
-If a reference molecule is provided then the torsion in that molecule is indicated in the report.
+In this floe, a torsion is selected with the Orion Sketcher.
+A force field torsion scan is generated with Szybki TK.
+Then a QM single-point energy or geometry optimization is performed with the specified torsion constrained.
+A floe report is generated to illustrate the scanned torsions.
+If a reference molecule is provided, then the torsion in that molecule is indicated in the report.

-Make sure the Hydroxymethyl-benzoic-acid dataset is also set for the Reference Dataset (Optional) dataset.
-Select the start button at the bottom of the form to submit the job.
+Make sure the hydroxymethyl-benzoic-acid dataset is also set for the Reference Dataset (Optional) dataset.
+Select the “Start Job” button at the bottom of the form to submit the job.

-Navigate to the jobs tab and select the running Floe.
-While the job is running the cubes will be colored by which are complete, in progress, or pending.
-In all Gaussian Floes there are many serial cubes.
+Navigate to the Jobs tab and select the running floe.
+While the job is running, the cubes will be colored to indicate which are complete, in progress, or pending.
+In all Gaussian Floes, there are many serial cubes.
 See this discussion in the FAQ for more details.

 Navigate to the Floe Report tab to see the final torsion scan:

-The plot shows the torsion scan results with angle on the x-axis (in degrees) and relative energy on the y-axis.
-The orange cirles line shows the relative energy from the force field torsion scan, which includes a Poisson-Boltzman solvent model (MMFF/PB Energy).
-The Green triangle line shows the Gaussian results.
-The orange vertical line (around 285 degrees) indicates the angle of this torsion in the reference dataset.
+The plot shows the torsion scan results with the torsion angle on the x-axis (in degrees) and internal strain energy on the y-axis.
+The orange circle line shows the relative energy from the force field torsion scan, which includes a Poisson-Boltzman solvent model (MMFF/PB Energy).
+The green triangle line shows the Gaussian results.
+The pale orange vertical line (around 285 degrees) indicates the angle of this torsion in the reference dataset.